 About the project

-It is part of a collection of heritage buildings and significant institutions that form part of the Macquarie Street East (MSE) Precinct, situated between the Sydney CBD and The Domain.
+The Registrar General’s Building (RGB) is part of a collection of heritage buildings and significant institutions that form part of the Macquarie Street East (MSE) precinct, situated between the Sydney CBD and The Domain.

 What’s happening now?

 An early works program has begun, and includes removal of later editions to the RGB, heritage conservation works, and creation of open space - providing a new pedestrian link between the CBD and The Domain.

 Planning to commemorate Her Majesty Queen Elizabeth II by establishing a public square in her honour and memory (QEII) is also included.
 The QEII square will be established at the new public space on the northern side of the RGB, providing a gateway to The Domain and Macquarie St. These are the first steps in giving the iconic RGB and the wider MSE precinct a new lease of life, while protecting its historic integrity and character.